-Terraform is an open source tool that codifies APIs into declarative configuration files that can be used to create, manage, and update infrastructure resources such as virtual machines (VMs), networks, and containers.
+Define infrastructure as code with declarative configuration files that can be used to create, manage, and update infrastructure resources, such as virtual machines (VMs), networks, and containers.
 Use the Terraform configuration language to easily automate resource management across your workflow.

 Terraform is built into Azure Cloud Shell and authenticated to your subscription, so it’s integrated and ready to go.
-Build and test modules in Azure with the Azure Terraform extension.
-The extension provides Terraform command support, resource graph visualization, and Azure Cloud Shell integration directly within Visual Studio Code.
+Build and test modules in Azure with the Azure Terraform extension for Visual Studio Code, providing Terraform command support, resource graph visualization, and Azure Cloud Shell integration directly within Visual Studio Code.